Who can enter the Broadcom® MASTERS®?

 How do I get the online application?

-When students are nominated through a SSP Affiliated Fair, they will receive a Broadcom MASTERS nominee packet that will include a log in ID and password to provide them with access to the online application system.
+The 2016 application is now closed.
+When students are nominated through a Society Affiliated Fair, they will receive a Broadcom MASTERS nominee packet that will include a log in ID and password to provide them with access to the online application system.
 If you have been nominated and do not have this login information, contact your fair director or email us at firstname.lastname@example.org.
-The 2016 application is now open through June 15th, 2016.

 Can students who have completed team research enter Broadcom MASTERS?